Reporting year 2024

 15-hour entitlement for eligible disadvantaged 2-year-olds

 2-year-olds are eligible for the 15-hour entitlement if their parents (or the sole parent in a lone parent household) are in receipt of certain income-related benefits or have no recourse to public funds.
-2-year-olds are also eligible for non-economic reasons including if they have an Education Health and Care (EHC) plan, receive disability living allowance, are looked after by a local authority, or have left care under an adoption, special guardianship, or child arrangements order.
+2-year-olds are also eligible for non-economic reasons including if they have an Education Health and Care (EHC) plan, receive disability living allowance, are looked after by a local authority, or have left care under an adoption, special guardianship, or child arrangement order.

 The number of 2-year-olds eligible for the 15-hour entitlement is estimated using the number of households with 2-year-olds that are in receipt of income-related benefits but excludes children eligible for the other reasons listed above.
 Therefore, the true number of 2-year-olds eligible is under-estimated.
 In turn, take-up of the 15-hour entitlement for 2-year-olds is over-estimated.
-However, the size of this over-estimate is expected to be small given that most 2-year-olds registered for the 15-hour entitlement are recorded as meeting the eligibility criteria for economic reasons (97% in 2023).
+However, the size of this over-estimate is expected to be small given that most 2-year-olds registered for the 15-hour entitlement are recorded as meeting the eligibility criteria for economic reasons (97% in 2024).

 15-hour entitlement for all 3 and 4-year-olds